adaltas/node-hbase/README.md

 ## About HBase

-HBase is part of the Hadoop ecosystem from the Apache Software Foundation.
+Apache HBase is part of the Hadoop ecosystem from the Apache Software Foundation.
 It is a column oriented database (think NoSql) that really scale and is modelled after Google papers and its BigTable database.